isabella232/dynamic-media-classic.en-1/help/info-panel-content-ecatalog.md

  -->

-1. Double-click the eCatalog to open it in Detail View.
+1. Double-click the eCatalog so it opens it in Detail View.
 1. Select the **[!UICONTROL InfoPanel Setup]** panel.
 1. Select **[!UICONTROL Upload S7Info Content]**.
 1. Select **[!UICONTROL Browse]**, select the tab-delimited TXT file, CSV, or SSV file you want to use, and select **[!UICONTROL Open]**.